Posted: Jan 2, 2013

 Hitting the road and playing directly in front of your fans is one of the best ways to spread the word about your music, and is one of the most exciting aspects of the music business for many artists.
 Of course, it can also be downright expensive.
 The tour budget has to include transportation, lodging, food, and promotion.
 But a tour on a budget doesn't have to mean sleeping in the van or sneaking ten people into a two person room.
 At the same time, if you want to maximize the amount of money with which you arrive home, don’t just plan on staying in a hotel every night.
 Check out the following tips for low cost lodging options...

 Network with your fans in the areas you'll be touring (+Nurturing Your Fanbase).
 If you've built up a rapport with some folks on Facebook, through email, or in person when you've played in the city before, you might know someone who would love to offer a guest room or two as you're passing through town.
 Fans always love hanging out with a band that they like.
 Be smart if considering staying at the home of someone you've never met or don't know well though - head for a hotel/motel if the situation seems unsafe in any way.
-Check out some of the tour stories HERE to get an idea of some of the crazy situations you can run into while on the road (we know from personal experience).

 Don't limit your potential hosts to your newest fans.
 Obviously, if you have close friends or relatives along your route, be sure to reach out to them in advance and let them know when you will be in town.
 Does your college roommate, second cousin, first music teacher, or others that you may have lost touch with live in any of the cities that you are playing?
 This could be a great chance to reconnect and save a little cash at the same time.